CrawleyJ2/shop-work/README.md

 1. Clone the repository to your machine
 2. Navigate to the root folder of the application and open your CLI.
 3. Run `npm install` for the necessary dependencies.
-4. Create a .env file in the root folder of the application to store your MySQL username and password.
+4. Create a `.env` file in the root folder of the application to store your MySQL username and password.
-5. From the command line, enter the MySQL shell using `mysql -u root -p`
+5. From the command line, enter the MySQL shell using `mysql -u root -p`.
-6. Inside the MySQL shell, run `source db/schema.sql’ to create the database.
+6. Inside the MySQL shell, run `source db/schema.sql` to create the database.
 7. Exit the MySQL shell (using `quit`) to return to the command line.
 Run `npm run seed` to populate the tables and data in the database.
 8. Use the command `npm start` to start the server for testing.